picodase/PREFMoDeL/README.md

-# nanofeatures
+# PREFMoDeL
-A library of features describing single molecules (especially proteins) and metrics for each of these features in analysis and design tasks.
+A repository and Python API of features describing single molecules (especially proteins) and metrics for each of these features in analysis and design tasks.

 This library is a collection of functions for generating features for single molecules from a variety of inputs.
 Of particular interest are those which include *structural* and *dynamic* detail, but *nonstructural* or *composite* features are also included.
 The ```.pdb``` file format is used extensively, getting processed by internal or external libraries.